Boolean dimension and tree-width: Introduction

-and the dimension of $P$ is the minimum size of its realizer.
+for every $x,y\in P$.
+The \emph{dimension} of $P$, denoted by $\dim(P)$, is the minimum size of its realizer.

-This reveals the second nature of the dimension: Realizers provide a way of succinctly encoding posets.
-Indeed if a poset is given with a realizer witnessing dimension $d$, then a query of the form "is $x\leq y$?" can be answered by looking at the relative position of $x$ and $y$ in each of the $d$ linear extensions of the realizer.
-This application motivates the following more powerful encoding of posets proposed by Ne\v{s}et\v{r}il and Pudl\'{a}k~\cite{NP89} in 1989.
+The realizers provide a way of succinctly encoding posets.
+Indeed, if a poset is given with a realizer witnessing dimension $d$, then a query of the form "is $x\leq y$?" can be answered by looking at the relative position of $x$ and $y$ in each of the $d$ linear extensions of the realizer.
+This application motivates the following presumably more efficient encoding of posets proposed by Ne\v{s}et\v{r}il and Pudl\'ak \cite{NP89}, following the work of Gambosi, Ne\v{s}et\v{r}il and Talamo~\cite{GNT90}.